PLF Lawyers

-Before conducting a merger or acquisition, the due diligence process is an important and integral step in evaluating the target of a business transaction.
+Due Diligence process is an important and integral step in evaluating the target of a business transaction before a merger or acquisition.
 Legal Due Diligence, also known as Legal DD, is one of the activities in the overall due diligence plan including financial, human resources, and environmental aspects, etc. to collect and evaluate all legal documents and information related to the target subject.
 This activity allows the parties involved to carefully examine any legal risks before formally entering into the deal.

 As mentioned, due diligence in general is an investigative process that involves examining and reviewing various contents and aspects related to a potential deal, such as checking operations and managing and appraising documents related to the target subject.
 Due diligence is important as it helps to identify potential risks that may arise during a transaction process.